 At 16, Nesbit gained the attention of married, 52-year-old architect Stanford White.
 He became obsessed with Nesbit and supported the girl and her family.
 To satisfy his obsession, White suggested that Mrs. Nesbit visit relatives out of town.
 While she was away, White had sex with Evelyn.
 Two stories have been told as to how it occurred.
 The first says he got her drunk and seduced her.
 The second says he raped her.
 Either way, they remained lovers for months.

-White’s lavish, multi-floor apartment contained a red velvet swing suspended from the ceiling with ropes that looked like vines.
-White had pushed Nesbit repeatedly on this swing during one of her first visits to his home.
+White’s lavish, multi-floor apartment contained a red velvet swing suspended from the ceiling by ropes that looked like vines.
+White pushed Nesbit repeatedly on this swing during one of her first visits to his home.
 She swung on the swing numerous other times throughout the course of their affair, sometimes naked.

 After her relationship with White ended, Nesbit had a relationship with actor John Barrymore.

 In 1905, after two years of rejected proposals, Nesbit married millionaire Harry Thaw.
 She may have believed Thaw was her only opportunity for a respectable marriage.
 Thaw, however, was anything but respectable.
 He was a sadist that enjoyed torturing women, and he was possibly a drug addict.
 In 1903, not long after learning about Nesbit’s affair with White, Thaw whipped and raped her.

 Thaw became obsessed with White.
 He was filled with jealousy and rage at the man he believed ruined Nesbit.

 On June 25, 1906, Thaw shot White at a rooftop theatre at Madison Square Garden, a building White designed.
 He fired three shots at close range, two hitting White in the head.

 The court case began in January 1907.